 These two artificial light sources provide the full spectrum of light, so they use more power than CFLs or LEDs.
 I came up with a great hack to reduce electricity usage: I turn them off when I leave the room ;).

-Macular degeneration and starting a lifetime of reliance glasses at an earlier age isn’t necessarily cheap or good for the environment either.
+Macular degeneration and starting to rely on glasses at an earlier age isn’t cheap or good for the environment either.

 What do the Greeks, Egyptians, Romans, Incans, and Assyrians have in common?